Q. What advice do you have for a customer looking to hire a provider like you?

 Q. What do you like most about your job?

-A. I love the ability to express my art in portraits, from contemporary to pictorial and I also enjoy the people I usually work with.
+A. I love the ability to express my art in portraits, from contemporary to pictorial and I also enjoy the people I work with.
 Children are great, whether they are having a "bad day" or a great day, there is always a "photo" there!

 Q. What do you wish customers knew about you or your profession?

 A. With the ease of digital photography and photo programs everyone seems to think they are a photographer.
-Images are much easier to control and editing is a cinch, but there is so much more to professional portraits, head shots and event photography than simply taking the picture and editing it in a photo program.
+Images are much easier to control and editing is a cinch, but there is so much more to professional portraits, wedding and event photography than simply taking the picture and editing it in a photo program.

-I attend many seminars, webcasts and keep up on the latest digital and Photoshop advances and with my fine art background, I have an eye for color, composition and what gives an images "emotion".
+I attend many workshops, seminars, webcasts and keep up on the latest digital and Photoshop advances and with my fine art background, I have an eye for color, composition and what gives an images "emotion".

 Q. Tell us about a recent job you did that you are particularly proud of.